polterguy/phosphorusfive-dox/chapter-11.md

 * You cannot start your event name with a period "."
 * You cannot create an even who's name is "" (empty string)

 These restrictions applies only to Hyperlambda though.
 The reasons are that the Active Events starting with either a ".", or a "\_", are considered *"private core Active Events"*.
 You can create such events, but only from C#.
 In addition, you cannot invoke such Active Events from Hyperlambda, since the **[eval]** Active Event ignores all nodes starting with either "." or "\_", rendering your events useless, if you could create them.
 The Hyperlambda **[eval]** event, will neither attempt to raise any events having an empty name.
+Notice, you can however create Active Events in C# starting with ".", "_", or having an empty name "".
+This is often useful in fact too.

-The "" Active Event, is a special event name, that can also exclusively be created from C#.
+The "" for Active Event for instance, is a special event name, that can also exclusively be created from C#.
 This event will handle *all* Active Events, and allows you to tap into the core Active Event *"kernel"*, and modify its behavior.

+Active Events starting with "." or "_", can only be created in C#, and only consumed from C#.
+This allows you to create events, that can only be consumed from C#, which allows you to create *"internal C# code"*, which is not intended to be consumed by Hyperlambda directly.
+Sometimes this is useful for security reasons for instance.
+Phosphorus Five contains many such *"internal C# Active Events"*, in its C# core, which have been hidden, to make it more difficult to *"crack"* the system, using Hyperlambda.

 In addition, I highly discourage you from creating Active Events that already exists, such as creating an event who's name is **[create-event]**.
 Which would render your system close to useless in its entirety, if you did.